-If you’re looking to visit Cape Cod for the first time, it may seem overwhelming with 15 towns to choose from and endless possibilities for things to see and do.
-This post will answer all your questions about visiting “The Cape,” as we usually call it, and help you narrow down the best beaches, restaurants and places to visit for the ultimate Cape Cod vacation.
+If you’re visiting Cape Cod for the first time, it may seem overwhelming with lots of towns to choose from, and endless possibilities for things to see and do.
+But good news!
+You’ve come to the best place.

 New England Wanderlust contains affiliate links, and is a member of the Amazon Services LLC Associates Program.
 We may earn a commission from any purchases you choose to make from our links, at no additional cost to you.
 For more information, please refer to our Privacy Policy.

-To drive from the start and end of Cape Cod, it only takes about 1 hour and 15 minutes (but plan for longer in the summer months because of traffic).
-So even if you decide to visit for just a few days and you’re feeling adventurous, you could still cover a lot of ground and see most of Cape Cod.
+To drive from the start and end of Cape Cod, it only takes about 1 hour and 15 minutes without stops and traffic.
+So even if you decide to visit for just a few days and you’re feeling adventurous, you could still cover a lot of ground and see much of Cape Cod.

 What Is The Best Town to Stay In When Visiting Cape Cod For The First Time?